Agape Core Values and Roles

 The text of 1 Corinthians 14 is a chapter discussing worship.
 Paul is calling the group to a sense of order in the worship.
 This involves speaking in languages, interpreting languages, and prophesying (preaching).
 These are preaching/speaking tasks that claim divine authority in the assembly.
 Paul is asking women not to partake in these gifts during worship.
 Since women being present in the assembly was a controversial issue (in the Roman empire) it seems likely that Paul is trying to prevent the church from being targeted by Roman officials.
 This may explain his prohibition in this context.
 However, this is limited to teaching that claims authority from God such as preaching or calling the church to a new vision.
 This does not apply to singing, translating or using sign language, announcing events, sharing beliefs, or praying.

 At Agape, we understand this worship text to suggest that at Corinth (specifically), women were encouraged to prophesy with their heads covered (1 Corinthians 11) but also charged to not preach or teach at times in the assembly.
 We feel that the text says nothing concerning facilitating a communion discussion, entering into dialogue during the sermon or testimony time, singing, announcements, or sharing during worship.
+In addition to this we know that there are missionaries today who admit that in some countries throughout the Middle East, women are expected to cover their heads and to refuse places them, as well as their congregation, in danger.
+Advice given in this context does not apply in other parts of the world, yet it is a decision a community practices for their own safety.

 One observation must be discussed.
 Few churches of Christ actually believe and practice that women be completely silent in their assemblies.
 The majority believe that women can talk but do not allow them to preach, pray, or give announcements.
 They admit that Paul’s injunctions in 1 Corinthians 14 are limited to instructional roles.
 However, they choose to keep women in their seats during communion, announcements, and worship teams because they do not want to give the appearance of women “being in authority.”
 They see nothing wrong with having immature 13 year old boys, male children, or adult males (who struggle with pornography and other sins) perform these roles during worship.
 They admit that this is a grey area.
 However, at Agape we believe that this is a stance out of fear.
 It also slaps women in the face and tells them that they cannot do what scripture allows them to do (how sad it is that women for decades sit quietly in their seats because a male child or male in sin is given preference to them).
 If we are willing to bend scriptural practice to allow any male to serve, why can’t we operate out of courage to explore an area not forbidden by the text?
 Is it right to “oppress” females because we, as males, feel that freedom is too costly?